 There are two ways to pay online:

-Electronic Fund Transfer (EFT): There is a convenience fee of $0.95 (95 cents) per transaction.
+Electronic Funds Transfer (EFT): There is a convenience fee of $0.95 (95 cents) per transaction.
 The convenience fee goes directly to the vendor.
 It does not go to the Town of Greenwich.

 Credit Card: There is a convenience fee of 2.95% per transaction.
 The convenience fee is determined by the amount of the payment.
 The convenience fee goes directly to the vendor.
 It does not go to the Town of Greenwich.

 Examples of credit card convenience fee.
 If the tax bill is: